Chart Color Schemes

 Fairfield - Dutton Park features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Fairfield - Dutton Park's dwelling structures, as per the latest Census, consisted of 53.2% houses and 46.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 47.7% houses and 52.3% other dwellings.
-Home ownership in Fairfield - Dutton Park was 19.6%, similar to Brisbane metro, with mortgaged dwellings at 28.2% and rented ones at 52.2%.
-The median monthly mortgage repayment in the area was $2,167, higher than Brisbane metro's average of $2,100.
-The median weekly rent figure was recorded at $400, compared to Brisbane metro's $390.
-Nationally, Fairfield - Dutton Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Fairfield - Dutton Park's dwelling structures, as per the latest Census, consisted of 53.2% houses and 46.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 47.7% houses and 52.3% other dwellings.
+Home ownership in Fairfield - Dutton Park was 19.6%, similar to Brisbane metro's level.
+Mortgaged dwellings were 28.2%, rented ones 52.2%.
+The median monthly mortgage repayment was $2,167, higher than Brisbane metro's $2,100.
+Median weekly rent was $400, compared to Brisbane metro's $390.
+Nationally, Fairfield - Dutton Park's mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, while rents were also higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing